Legionella in Residential and Social Housing

 For examples, where a site is fed from a single water meter and piped to several buildings and storage tanks.

 Where individual buildings are let and sublet to a number of tenants who manage their own demised areas.

 Where hot water is provided from a single source with a number of outlets which cannot be tested due to legal access issues.

 How do we overcome such issues?

-- Communicate with your tenants, ask the right questions to determine any water supply issues.
-Tenants can also help with identifying tank and system locations so use their valid knowledge to gain information on your properties.
+Communicate with your tenants, ask the right questions to determine any water supply issues.
+Tenants can also help with identifying issues so use their valid knowledge to gain information on your properties.

-- Where intelligence indicates the requirement for a survey or inspection, appoint a competent person to assess the accessible systems and address any issues identified in a timely manner.
+Where intelligence indicates the requirement for a more detailed survey or inspection, appoint a competent person to assess the accessible systems and address any issues identified in a timely manner.

 What not to do:

 Whilst it is generally accepted that the risk of legionella infection from well maintained and permanently occupied residential accommodation is low.
 There are a number of situations that can magnify the risks at any particular location and time.

 It is extremely important to emphasise that if you do nothing to manage the risk of legionella infection in your portfolio of residential or social housing projects, then you will have an increased exposure to risk of litigation from your employees, visitors and tenants.
 Further to this, you may be putting many of your own staff and susceptible clients at significant risk.
 Ignoring the issue will only amplify the problems in the long run.